Can You Get Pregnant When Not Ovulating?

 When Do You Ovulate?
 Signs of Ovulation

-However, if you notice any of the following signs or symptoms, it could mean there is an underlying medical or emotional issue preventing ovulation and you should consult a medical professional.
+However, if you notice any of the following signs or symptoms, it could mean there is an underlying medical or emotional issue that could potentially prevent ovulation and you should consult a medical professional.

 - Irregular or absent periods

 - Heavy periods with large, quarter-sized clotting